-Other common names that you may recognise include common foxglove, purple foxglove and also lady’s glove.
+Other common names that you may recognize include common foxglove, purple foxglove, and also lady’s glove.
 Foxgloves have a very distinctive appearance due to their unique height and flower structures.
-You will typically find them growing to a height of roughly 1.5 meters, with long flower covered stems.
-The compact leaves, arranged in a spiral at the base of the plant, are long, wide and covered in tiny white hairs.
+You will typically find them growing to a height of roughly 1.5 meters, with long flower-covered stems.
+The compact leaves, arranged in a spiral at the base of the plant, are long, wide, and covered in tiny white hairs.
 When flowering in early summer, large ornamental flower clusters form in pinks and purples.
 The flowers are tubular and can reach a length of 10cm.

 Cultivation and History of Foxglove

 Well-drained soil and full sunlight are the best conditions for growing foxglove.
 They also tend to prefer oxygenated soil rich in nutrients and moisture.
 You can grow foxglove from seed, or generally, pick it up from a local garden center or market.
 As a biennial, the plant will typically last for two years, with flowers appearing during the second year.

 Start the seeds outdoors in Fall, or early Spring.
 Sprinkle the seeds lightly over the soil and press firmly.
 They need light to germinate so do not press them too deep.
 When they begin to mature and flower, you may need to use a stake to support the plant.